Wilderness Paddling in Northwestern Ontario

 You can paddle any of the lakes and rivers in Northwestern Ontario but here are few destinations within Sunset Country that we'd like to highlight.

-With over 2,000 kilometers of routes, Woodland Caribou Provincial Park is located east of Red Lake, Ontario, where the primary access points originate.
+With over 2,000 kilometers of routes, Woodland Caribou Provincial Park is located west of Red Lake, Ontario, where the primary access points originate.
 A paddling trip to this park is a surreal experience with history painted on the rock walls and fishing opportunities second to none.
 Covering an area of more than 500,000 acres, there are certainly lots of places to see.

 Fly-in and paddle out of Woodland Caribou Park